 The Network’s size can vary from connecting two computers inside a small room to lakhs of computers across the world.
 Different types of networks are:

 1. Personal Area Network (PAN)

 - Deployed mainly in a home environment, connecting one or more computers, printers, phones, other personal gadgets through modem either in wired or wireless mode.

-- It serves the purpose of sharing documents & photos within nodes, accessing internet and entertainment.
+- It serves the purpose of sharing documents & photos within nodes, accessing the internet and entertainment.

 2. Local Area Network (LAN)

-- LAN connects computers and other equipment within a premise or building and it enables local users to share information through file servers, print documents thru centralized printers, do transactions through central servers and connect to outside networks in a secured manner through a firewall, routers.
+- LAN connects computers and other equipment within a premise or building, and it enables local users to share information through file servers, print documents thru centralized printers, do transactions through central servers and connect to outside networks in a secured manner through a firewall router.

 - Computers and devices are connected through Hub, switches, network adapters, cables, and optic fibers.
-In modern LAN, computers are connected in wireless mode thru access points (Antenna) and it provides the flexible seating arrangement and freedom to millennials to work from anywhere within the office.
+In modern LAN, computers are connected in wireless mode thru access points (Antenna), and it provides flexible seating arrangement and freedom for millennials to work from anywhere within the office.

 - LAN provides a high-speed network, optimizes the software licenses usage and saves cost by connecting the entire users through a single internet connection & sharing the resources effectively.